cifanip/high-performance-computing/cases/02_american_put_options/index.md

 This is only a demonstration of what one can achieve by combining mathematics and parallel computing.
 Fine tuning, better hardware, etc., will improve the timing shown in Fig. 2, but the latter provides the order of magnitude of what is within reach with the current technology.

+[^1]: Calogero, S., 2019.
+Stochastic Calculus Financial Derivatives and PDE’s.
+Lecture notes for the course MMA711 at Chalmers University of Technology.

-[^1]: GPU-accelerated sparse linear algebra library provided by NVIDIA: https://docs.nvidia.com/cuda/cusparse/.
+[^2]: GPU-accelerated sparse linear algebra library provided by NVIDIA: https://docs.nvidia.com/cuda/cusparse/.